ddevault/Craft.Net/README.md

 block updates, and more.
 Each server must have at least one world to start, and an InvalidOperationException will be thrown if an attempt is made to start the server without.

-You should also consider adding an ILogProvider to the server with MinecraftServer.AddLogProvider.
+You should also consider adding an ILogProvider to the server with LogProvider.RegisterProvider.
 Included in Craft.Net is ConsoleLogWriter, and FileLogWriter, which output logs to the command line or a file, respectively.
 Craft.Net logs messages with a given LogImportance.
 High importance is for things like server starting and new clients logging in.
 Medium importance is for things like chat and player deaths.
 Low importance is a log of all communication on the server, and all packets are logged with a low importance.
 Packet logging is only enabled in DEBUG builds.

 ## Building from Source